Water Tips & Resources

 Salt Lake County Health Regulation #33 requires most public water systems in the county to supplement their community drinking water with the right amount of fluoride so their system reaches the U.S. Centers for Disease Control and Prevention's optimum level to have positive health effects (0.7mg/L per the CDC).

 Draper City contracts with Jordan Valley Water Conservancy District (JVWCD) for its water, and it began fluorinating its water on October 1, 2003.
-Approximately 0.8 mg/L of fluoride is added to water already containing a natural level of about 0.2 mg/L, bringing the combined level to 1.0 mg/L. Fluoride concentration levels are carefully monitored at fluoridation locations and at multiple locations within Jordan Valley’s water system.
-Special fluoridation control equipment protects against overfeeding and ensures safe application of fluoride.
+Approximately 0.8 mg/L of fluoride is added to water already containing a natural level of about 0.2 mg/L, bringing the combined level to 1.0 mg/L. Fluoride concentration levels are carefully monitored at fluoridation locations and multiple locations within Jordan Valley’s water system.
+Special fluoridation control equipment protects against overfeeding and ensures the safe application of fluoride.

 For more information about Jordan Valley’s method of fluoridation, call the Jordan Valley Water Conservancy District at (801) 565-4300.
 Contact the Salt Lake County Health Department for more information on fluoride: Royal DeLegge at (801) 313-6600 for technical information, and Kathy Baebler at (801) 468-2794 for educational information.